 RRSP Tax Credit

 The RRSP tax credit is simple in that all your RRSP contributions (up to your maximum) provides you with a tax credit at the end of the tax year.
-Here are a couple of examples for 2 different incomes.
+Here are a couple of examples for 2 different incomes and what it means to maximize your RRSP.

 |Examples||With RRSP||Without RRSP||With RRSP||Without RRSP|